aditya-karampudi/yolov2-detection/README.md

      	Copy the files present in converted_labels and paste them in BBox-Label/Images/001 	Now create a train and test split file.
 Open train _test_split.ipynb present in \Dodge\BBox-Label\BBox-Label\Images\001.
 Execute it two times and then train.txt and test.txt files are generated.
      	Now we have data and we have to upload all the files present in \Dodge\BBox-Label\BBox-Label\Images\001  in linux under darknet/data/hd/ and in windows create folder hd in C:\Users\mohanaditaya\darknet\build\darknet\x64\data (replace my name with the system name (mohanaditya)) and paste all the files in hd folder.
-     	The hd folder should have the images, text file consisting boundaries information, train data and test data
+     	The hd folder should have the images, text file consisting boundaries information, train data and test data file

 •	Need to make three changes in few yolo files
 •	Go to darknet/cfg:

     o	Create new text file and copy the data present in yolo-voc.2.0.cfg to the new file and do the following changes in the new text file
         	In Line 3 set batch=64
         	In Line 4 set subdivisions=8
         	In line 244 set classes=1
         	In line 237 set filters = (classes + 5)*5